 The water levitation turned out to be pretty easy once he got the hang of it.
-He learned other tricks too, like the time his parents took him to Sorento’s and he kept breaking up the breadsticks but they never ran out.
-When his parents didn’t notice he considered pointing out his new skills but remembered his mother’s reaction to the sorcerer comment and kept his mouth shut.
+He learned other tricks too, like the time his parents took him to Sorrento’s and he kept breaking up the breadsticks but they never ran out.
+When his parents didn’t notice he considered calling attention to his new skills but remembered his mother’s reaction to the sorcerer comment and decided to keep his mouth shut.

-He hadn’t told anybody yet.
-He wanted to at first but water levitation and bread multiplication, neat as they were, didn’t have much pizazz.
+In fact, he hadn’t told anybody yet.
+He wanted to at first but water levitation and bread multiplication, neat as they were, just didn’t have much pizazz.
 He needed a good trick, something with a bang.
 Something that would put Jesus to shame.

 The pastor was greeting parishioners one by one at the church door.
 “Mr. and Mrs. Jones, oh and Damon.”
 He leaned down.
 “How are you this fine Sunday?”